Our Approach to Treatment

 We operate one of the few active heart-lung transplant centers in the nation and outpace the southern United States in heart and multi-organ transplant — Kidney/heart, liver/heart and lung/heart.

 Houston Methodist’s team has set the standard for heart transplants.
-Doctors refer hundreds of patients to our highly skilled experts for evaluation, diagnoses and treatment of advanced heart failure and other conditions.
+Doctors refer hundreds of patients to our highly skilled experts for evaluation, diagnoses and treatment of advanced heart failure, cardiac amyloidosis and other conditions.

 We provide second opinions for patients seeking heart transplants or ventricular assist devices (VADs) who do not qualify at other centers.
 Houston Methodist is home to one of the longest running and most established programs nationwide for mechanical heart support for advanced heart failure patients.
 The pump, a left ventricular assist device (LVAD), can extend the lives of advanced heart failure patients who do not qualify for heart transplantation, or assist those who await transplantation.

 We offer expertise in all areas of disease management, including access to clinical trials and advanced technology, to meet patients’ needs.
 Our team, including cardiologists, cardiac surgeons, intensivists, pathologists, social workers, financial coordinators and dietitians, manages each patient’s case while providing compassionate personal support.

 Houston Methodist Hospital is ranked No.16 among 590 hospitals by U.S. News & World Report for cardiology and heart surgery and the highest nationally ranked hospital in Texas and the Gulf Coast for cardiology and heart surgery.
 U.S. News & World Report has also named Houston Methodist Hospital the No. 1 hospital in Texas every year since the award began.
 Learn more.

 Patient StoriesPerhaps the best way to learn about our transplant specialists is through our patients.
 We invite you to read these inspiring stories.